-“People with lung and heart problems are specifically at risk for issues with all the smoke and the haze that’s out today,” said Dr. Allison Trop, an emergency room physician with UCHealth Memorial Hospital Central in Colorado Springs.
+“People with lung and heart problems are specifically at risk for issues with all the smoke and the haze that’s out today,” said Dr. Todd Bull, a pulmonologist with the Comprehensive Lung & Breathing Program at UCHealth University of Colorado Hospital in Aurora

-Dr. Todd Bull, a pulmonologist with the Comprehensive Lung & Breathing Program at UCHealth University of Colorado Hospital in Aurora, said the fine particulate matter – which reduces visibility and makes the air look dusty or hazy – is the biggest concern as it enters the lungs easily and can cause worsening shortness of breath, cough or oxygenation.
+Bull said the fine particulate matter – which reduces visibility and makes the air look dusty or hazy – is the biggest concern as it enters the lungs easily and can cause worsening shortness of breath, cough or oxygenation.

-Trop and Bull stressed that people with asthma, chronic obstructive pulmonary disease or emphysema, the elderly, younger children – those with asthma and chronic lung conditions – and chronic smokers should take certain precautions during these higher AQI levels, which include staying indoors and limiting excessive exertion.
+Bull stressed that people with asthma, chronic obstructive pulmonary disease or emphysema, the elderly, younger children – those with asthma and chronic lung conditions – and chronic smokers should take certain precautions during these higher AQI levels, which include staying indoors and limiting excessive exertion.

-“Avoid being out when it’s extremely hazy and foggy out with a lot of smoke in the air, as these can all be irritants that cause worsening of their cough and can even cause progression to more severe exacerbation of their already chronic conditions,” Trop said.
+“Avoid being out when it’s extremely hazy and foggy out with a lot of smoke in the air, as these can all be irritants that cause worsening of their cough and can even cause progression to more severe exacerbation of their already chronic conditions,” Bull said.

 Signs you may be having problems: